pyomeca/bioptim/README.md

 It is useful to define tracking problems.
 The dimensions of the target must be of [index, node]

-The `ConstraintFcn` enum provides a list of some predefined constraint functions.
+The `ConstraintFcn` class provides a list of some predefined constraint functions.
+Since this is an Enum, it is possible to use tab key on the keyboard to dynamically list them all, assuming you IDE allows for it.
 It is possible however to define a custom constraint by sending a function handler in place of the `ConstraintFcn`.
 The signature of this custom function is: `custom_function(pn: PenaltyNodes, **extra_params)` The PenaltyNodes contains all the required information to act on the states and controls at all the nodes defined by `node`, while `**extra_params` are all the extra parameters sent to the `Constraint` constructor.